 - Nano-influencers.
 They love your brand and are customers who say good things about you — even if they aren’t paid to plug your products.

-In strategically choosing influencers for your brand pay attention to their:
+In strategically choosing influencers for your brand pay attention to these 6 points:

 - Audience: Are their followers your potential customers?

 - Authenticity: Do they make their audience feel and believe?

 - Engagement: Do they get the right responses (beyond the vanity likes)?